JuliaJLee/spotify_artist_analysis/README.md

 ## File Structure

-The repository contains the following files:
+The repository includes the following files:

-- The `.Rproj` file
+- The `.Rproj` file for this analysis
-- The Radiohead artist data
+- The Radiohead artist data (`radiohead.rds`)
-- The quarto document
+- The quarto document that was used to create the analysis
-- The pdf file
+- The pdf file for the complete analysis

 ## Statement on LLM usage